Mariyam-1/MECA-Student-Activity/README.md

 -  Clean and responsive design
 -  Login form with input validation
--  About page with MECA's mission and values
+-  About page with MECA's mission and values with animation
 -  Custom styling with `style.css`
 -  Mobile-friendly layout